 Members of Carta’s valuation team have provided valuation-related court testimony and litigation support and have successfully defended clients in IRS audits.
 Our team has experience supporting clients when the stakes are high, and we prepare our valuation policies accordingly to ensure audit defensibility.

 No billing surprises

 We’ve created a unique pricing model for individuals.
 We moved away from “billable hours”; instead, our model includes 15 hours’ worth of back-end IRS support as part of your appraisal engagement.
 If your appraisal is audited or goes to tax court, you’ll likely see substantial savings compared to the hundreds of dollars an hour a third party would charge.

 Work with us to plan your strategy

-When you meet with Carta’s team, we’ll scope your unique tax and estate planning needs together.
+When you meet with Carta’s team, we’ll scope out your unique tax and estate planning needs together.
 We understand that these transfers take time and effort to execute and can approach the timing and delivery of your appraisal report flexibly according to your needs.